 Much of the time, the police will use these types of tactics with young offenders.
 They know that young people have less experience with the criminal justice system and that they will likely be worried about their future.
 It is legal for the police to lie to you, so they may make claims about how confessing will help your future when the opposite is actually true.

-Those who feel they have been manipulated into a false confession may be very frustrated and concerned about what this is going to mean.
+Those who feel they have been manipulated into a false confession should seek a criminal defense lawyer.
 Are they now stuck with a record for life?
 Can you “take back” a false confession?
 If you find yourself in this position, it’s critical that you understand all of the legal defense options you have and what steps you can take next.